Chair, 2013-14: Brian Borovsky, surface physics and friction

 This course, meeting once a week, uses both historical experiments and open-ended investigations with modern instrumentation to examine in detail the important developments covered in Physics 244.
 Offered annually in the spring semester.

 Modern scientific work relies heavily on electronic circuitry and computation.
 This course examines the fundamentals of analog and digital electronics, explores the applications of discrete and integrated circuits, and introduces the broad topic of computer control of experiments.
 Students develop hands-on skills in circuit building, computer interfacing, and programming in LabView®.
 Students attend one laboratory period each week.
 Prerequisite: Physics 125 or 131.
-Offered alternate years.
+Offered alternate years; next offered in 2014-15.

 This course offers an introduction to the physics of sound waves, the biological, physical and psychological origins of sound perception, and the synthesis of sounds and sound production in different instruments.
 Students explore these topics, as well as sound recording and reproduction systems, through lectures, discussions, laboratory experiments, and student presentations.
 Prerequisite: proficiency in algebra and geometry.
 Musical experience is helpful but not required.
 Offered during Interim.